dadi/cdn/README.md

 ### Configuring an image source

 Before you can serve assets or images you need to tell CDN where your files are located.
 Currently, CDN can serve your files from three types of source: [Amazon S3](http://docs.dadi.tech/cdn/getting-started/defining-sources/#-amazon-s3-https-aws-amazon-com-s3-), [a remote server](http://docs.dadi.tech/cdn/getting-started/defining-sources/#remote-server), and the [the local filesystem](http://docs.dadi.tech/cdn/getting-started/defining-sources/#local-filesystem).
-We'll start using the local filesystem, but follow the previous links for full documentation on using the other source types.
+We'll start using the local filesystem, but see the [full documentation](http://docs.dadi.tech/cdn/getting-started/defining-sources) for details on using the other source types.

 In the previous step we created a configuration file with a local filesystem source.
 CDN will look for your files at the location defined in the `path` property.
 If your `path` property is defined as `/data/images` then CDN will look for images in that location every time it handles a request.